-Characteristics of infancy, even though generalized can also be very specific to each infants’ growth and development depending on their birth.
-Before birth, when they are still in their mother’s womb, they are referred to as a fetus.
+Characteristics of infancy, even though generalised, can also be very specific to each infants’ growth and development depending on their birth.
+Before birth, when they are still in their mother’s womb, they are referred to as a foetus.

 A normal infant is the one where they are conceived by normal pregnancy and the female has experienced a very safe period during all the trimesters.
 The labour and delivery too when are normal, the infant is said to be a normal infant.
 Their characteristics and developmental stage are also normal and natural, unlike the infants who are prematurely born.

-When the fetus is not confined to the normal duration of 36 weeks or 9 months of pregnancy and due to some unprecedented circumstances that can be related to the mother or the fetus is born before this period.
+When the foetus is not confined to the normal duration of 36 weeks or 9 months of pregnancy and due to some unprecedented circumstances that can be related to the mother or the foetus being born before this period.
 Such newborns are called premature babies and they are put in an incubation set up in the hospital till they reach their normal infancy life-stage development.

 They have a distinctive appearance with a large head and arms and legs relatively short.